A glimpse at Applied Materials Inc.'s potential climb to old highs - The Dwinnex

-As of close of business last night, Applied Materials Inc.’s stock clocked out at $122.78, up 3.30% from its previous closing price of $118.86.
-In other words, the price has increased by $+3.92 from its previous closing price.
-On the day, 6180727 shares were traded.
-AMAT stock price reached its highest trading level at $124.99 during the session, while it also had its lowest trading level at $120.17.
+In the latest session, Applied Materials Inc. (NASDAQ: AMAT) closed at $118.87 down -0.55% from its previous closing price of $119.53.
+In other words, the price has decreased by -$0.66 from its previous closing price.
+On the day, 4627968 shares were traded.
+AMAT stock price reached its highest trading level at $120.98 during the session, while it also had its lowest trading level at $118.32.

 Sponsored